MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/upgrade-plan-journey-prerequisites.md

 - If your organization is an educational institution and you use a Student Information System, see [Welcome to Microsoft School Data Sync](https://docs.microsoft.com/schooldatasync) before deploying Microsoft Teams.

-- If your organization is considering Public Switched Telephone Network (PSTN) calling options, see [Cloud voice in Microsoft Teams](cloud-voice-landing-page.md), [Which Calling Plan is right for you](calling-plan-landing-page.md), and [Phone System Direct Routing](direct-routing-landing-page.md).
+- If your organization is considering Public Switched Telephone Network (PSTN) calling options, see [Voice - Phone System and PSTN connectivity](cloud-voice-landing-page.md), [Which Calling Plan is right for you](calling-plan-landing-page.md), and [Phone System Direct Routing](direct-routing-landing-page.md).

 - To ensure all network requirements have been met before rolling out Teams, see [Prepare your organization's network for Microsoft Teams](prepare-network.md).